 - 33 of those 45 hours must be from courses that originate in the School of Public Health

-- The MPH program requires students to acquire skills in five core public health disciplines: social and behavior sciences, biostatistics, environmental health sciences, epidemiology, and health services management, policy administration.
+- The MPH program requires students to acquire skills in five core public health disciplines: social and behavior sciences, biostatistics, environmental health sciences, epidemiology and health services management, and policy administration.

 - Remaining electives are chosen to reflect students' career interests